 Changes to this privacy notice

-We keep our privacy notice under regular review.
-This privacy notice was last updated on 04 August 2015.
+This privacy notice is kept under regular review.
+This privacy notice was last updated on 08 April 2019.

 If you have any queries about this privacy notice, please contact us.